AllanSaleh/React-Workshops/Getting Started with React/app/README.md

 - Asynchronous (takes time)
 - Updating State with a static value: setState(newValue)
 - Updating State depending on the previous value: setState(prevState => prevState + 1)

+# Props

+## Key Points about Props:

+Props are inputs for components.
+A parent component sends props to a child component to tell it what to display.

+Props are read-only.
+Once you pass props to a child component, the child cannot change them.
+It can only use them.

+Props can be anything.
+Props can include strings, numbers, objects, functions, or even other components.